cyclic-software/docs/docs/intro.md

 ### Un-overload-able.

-With containers, resources are shared across any concurrent requests and traffic becomes a constant concern.
-Serverless functions are allocated to each individual request on demand, making it possible for your apps to hyper scale.
+Containers make traffic a constant concern because resources are shared across concurrent requests.

+On Cyclic, serverless functions are allocated to each individual request on demand, making it possible for your apps to hyper scale.

 :::danger **Hyper** scale